praveenambati1233/Docker_Kubernetes/README.md

 The concept of service accounts is linked to other security related concepts such as authentication,authorization, role-based access controls etc

-for CDAD - Concept understanding.
+for CDAD - only concept understanding.

 As service account could be an account used by an application to interact with a Kubernetes cluster.
 For example a monitoring application like Prometheus is used as a service account to pull the Kubernet--es API for performance metrics.
 An automated build tool like Jenkin's uses service accounts to deploy applications on the Kubernetes cluster.